ssundarr3/Tetris/README.md

 be called with the least ambiguous name similar to other commands and with multipliers.

-2. Variable Grid Size.
+2.Variable Grid Size.
 Enable feature by adding flag:
 -extraFeatureGrid numRows numCols